Least chipmunk

 Genus

 Three subgenera were of the genus Tamias were previously recognized: Neotamias, Tamias, and Eutamias.
 A recent analysis (DeGruyter, 2015) showed an earlier evolutionary divergence of Neotamias from Tamias and Eutamias.
 The three subgenera were raised to genus level.
 Eutamias now contains a single living species, the Siberian chipmunk (Eutamias sibiricus).
 Noetamias now contains 23 species, mostly occurring in western North America.
 Tamias now contains just a single living species, the eastern chipmunk (Tamias striatus).
-Some sources, including ITIS, NCBI, The Taxonomicon, and Mammal Species of the World, continue to place all chipmunks in a subgenus of the genus Tamias.
+Many sources, including ITIS, NCBI, The Taxonomicon, and Mammal Species of the World, continue to place all chipmunks in a subgenus of the genus Tamias.

 Subordinate Taxa